 Night is regarded as one of Michelangelo’s finest works.
 The sculpture was based on a classical drawing of Leda.
 There’s no doubt who she is because of the owl and bag of poppies.
 She’s also the only sleeping sculpture.

 In 1527, Michelangelo returned to Florence to defend republican forces during a civil war.
-When Florence fell, Michelangelo retreated into a secret room below the Medici Chapel until he received was pardoned by the Medici pope Clement VII.
+When Florence fell, Michelangelo retreated into a secret room below the Medici Chapels until he received was pardoned by the Medici pope Clement VII.

 But the cost of the pardon?
 Michelangelo had to paint The Last Judgment in the Sistine Chapel.